COVID-19: travel health notice for all travellers

 Coastal waters can be dangerous.
 Strong currents and riptides are common, particularly near the popular tourist beach in Beau Vallon.
 Several drownings occur each year.

-Most beaches do not have a regular lifeguard present.
+Most beaches outside major hotels do not have a regular lifeguard present.
 When available, rescue services may not be consistent with international standards.

-Follow the instructions and warnings of local authorities, especially to know on which beaches swimming is safe at the time of you stay.
-Beaches that offer safe swimming conditions from May to September, during the east monsoon period, may not be safe from December to March during the north-east monsoon.
+Beaches that offer safe swimming conditions from May to September, during the east monsoon period, may not be safe from December to March during the north-east monsoon period.

 Maritime excursions

-Many islands are isolated.
-Travel by ship to the outer islands, such as Amirantes, Cosmoledo and Aldabra requires the approval of the Seychelles Maritime Safety authority.
+Many isolated islands are accessible by boat or ferry.
+Travel by ship to the outer islands, such as Amirantes, Cosmoledo and Aldabra, requires the approval of the Seychelles Maritime Safety authority.

 In stormy weather, travel by ship, including emergency travel, may be difficult.